abezr/devart.ai/.qoder/quests/definitive-readme-doc.md

 ## 🧠 System Concepts

-### Anomaly Detection with Root Cause Analysis
+### Anomaly Detection

 The platform continuously analyzes distributed trace data for deviations from the norm.
 Using statistical methods like Z-score analysis, it can proactively identify and flag issues like latency spikes or unusual error rates without manual intervention.
-The new Root Cause Analysis feature goes further by suggesting likely causes and providing actionable recommendations to help supervisors quickly resolve issues.

 ### Observability